 2. Take a client-centered approach to practicing law

-In the digital age, law firms who focus on their clients first are best positioned to succeed.
+In the digital age, law firms that focus on their clients first are better positioned to succeed.
 Clear communication, thoughtful processes, and consideration for the entire client journey makes for happier clients, more referrals, and more pleasant client interactions overall.

 You may like these posts

 If your law firm doesn’t accept online payments yet, make this one of your top New Year’s resolutions for lawyers.
 If you’re still not sure about accepting online payments at your law firm, consider this: According to the 2021 Legal Trends Report, 66% of legal consumers prefer making payments online.
 Also, 61% of consumers prefer paying for legal services via automated payments.
 The same number of consumers prefer paying via a mobile app.

 Accepting online payments can also help your firm grow and improve your cash flow.
 To get you started, here’s some information onchoosing a credit card processor for your law firm.